 Will I still be able to get pregnant again if I have an abortion?

 Yes.
 Abortion hasn’t been shown to cause complications in subsequent pregnancies, and there is no scientific evidence that abortion is linked to infertility.

 Is it true that Texas has some of the most restrictive abortion laws in the U.S.?

 Yes.
-Texas’s abortion laws are some of the most restrictive abortion laws in the country.
-Both the American College of Obstetricians and Gynecologists and the American Medical Association oppose some of Texas’s abortion laws because excessive restrictions on abortion care jeopardize patients' health.
-As a result of Texas abortion laws, there are not enough abortion clinics to serve us in the nation’s second-most-populous state.
+Texas’ abortion laws are some of the most restrictive abortion laws in the country.
+Both the American College of Obstetricians and Gynecologists and the American Medical Association oppose some of Texas’ abortion laws because excessive restrictions on abortion care jeopardize patients' health.
+As a result of these laws, there are not enough abortion clinics to adequately serve people in the nation’s second-most-populous state.
 About 900,000 people who are able to reproduce in Texas live more than 150 miles from an abortion clinic.

 Weren’t these laws struck down by the Supreme Court?

-The Court’s ruling concerned only those two laws—the other laws described in this pamphlet are still in full effect.
+The court’s ruling concerned only those two laws.
 What’s worse, before the Supreme Court could make its decision, the damage was already done.
 The unconstitutional laws forced many clinics to close, and Texas is left with just a few clinics to serve millions of people of reproductive age.